Universal Constants and Energy Integral in Self-Organized Criticality Systems: DATA ANALYSIS AND RESULTS

 \subsection{Random Size Distributions}

-There is another anomaly of substantial deviations from ideal power laws notable in at least 1 (out of the 23) cases, which we call {\sl solar random radio bursts} and has been reported in 4 cases: a type I storm with $\alpha_F=3.25\pm0.35$ (Mercier and Trottet 1997); a DCIM-S radio spike burst event with $\alpha_F=2.99\pm0.63$; (Aschwanden et al.~1998); a microwave spikes event with $\alpha_F=7.40\pm0.40$ (Ning et al.~2007); and a type I storm with $\alpha_F=4.80\pm0.10$ (Iwai et al.~(2013), which averate to a mean of $\alpha_F=4.80\pm2.00$.
-These type of radio bursts clearly are not consistent with neither the standard FD-SOC model ($\gamma=1$) nor with the generalized FD-SOC model ($\gamma>1$).
+There is another anomaly of substantial deviations from ideal power laws notable in at least 1 (out of the 23) cases, which we call {\sl solar random radio bursts} and has been reported in 4 cases: a type I storm with $\alpha_F=3.25\pm0.35$ (Mercier and Trottet 1997); a DCIM-S radio spike burst event with $\alpha_F=2.99\pm0.63$; (Aschwanden et al.~1998); a microwave spikes event with $\alpha_F=7.40\pm0.40$ (Ning et al.~2007); and a type I storm with $\alpha_F=4.80\pm0.10$ (Iwai et al.~(2013).
+This type of radio bursts clearly is not consistent with neither the standard FD-SOC model ($\gamma=1$) nor with the generalized FD-SOC model ($\gamma>1$).
 First of all, the 4 observations reported here are outside the theoretical physical range of SOC parameters, which is $1.0 \le \alpha_x \le 3.0$.
-Secondly, the power law fitting ranges are found to extend over very small ranges (often less than a decade), so that no reliable power law slope can be obtained.
+Secondly, the power law fitting ranges are found to extend over very small ranges (often less than a decade), so that no reliable power law slope can be fitted.
 The most likely explanation for the too steep power law slopes is the confusion between the power law inertial range and the exponentially fall-off at the upper end of the size distribution.
 This transition from a power law to an exponential drop-off is dictated by the finite-system size limit of the largest events, which is expected to form a gradual roll-over within the range of $3.0 \lapprox \alpha_x < \infty$.

-Most generally, the observed power law distribution functions can be fitted by a three-part model that includes (i) the flattening due to incomplete sampling of small events, (ii) the initial range that can be fitted with a pure power law function, and (iii) the steepening due to finite-system size effects for the largest events, approximated with an exponential function.
+Most generally, the observed power law distribution functions can be fitted with a three-part model that includes (i) the flattening due to incomplete sampling of small events, (ii) the initial range that can be fitted with a pure power law function, and (iii) the steepening due to finite-system size effects for the largest events, approximated with an exponential function, following Poisson statistics.
 Such a generalized three-part size distribution function can be described by (Aschwanden 2021),